European Travel and the Coronavirus

 Venture outside the city center, and you'll find examples of 19th Century architecture (especially across the river in the Dresden-Neustadt district) and modern buildings from the GDR era and since German reunification.

-If you have time, drive or--better yet--take a tram and ferry or bus to Pillnitz Palace and Park, the summer residence of the Wettin dynasty, which is across the Elbe at the eastern edge of the city.
+If you have time, drive or--better yet--take a tram and ferry or bus to the Schloss & Park Pillnitz, the summer residence of the Wettin dynasty, which is across the Elbe at the eastern edge of the city.

 Tours and excursions